earkevin11/Sign-In-and-Audit-Logs/README.md

 # To view the audit logs.

 Navigate to Azure AD > Select <em> Audit logs </em> under <em> Monitoring </em>

+Here you can see application management and user management activity.
+For example, I created users.